 Sweden Travel Guide

-Sweden takes the top spot in our Good Trip Index, meaning it's the greenest, safest and most welcoming country in the world.
+Sweden takes the third spot in our Good Trip Index, meaning it's one of the greenest, safest and most welcoming country in the world.
 According to us at least.
 It's also filled with beautiful landscapes, historic cities and rugged wilderness.

 What you'll find in this guide: